 The Asheboro Campus employs two full-time sworn deputy sheriffs through the Randolph County Sheriff's Office.
-The deputies serve as security officers for RCC's Asheboro Campus as well as security advisors for the Archdale Center plus any facility in Randolph County where any Randolph Community College course of any type (Curriculum or Continuing Education) is held.
-The security officers work a flexible 40 hours per week schedule and, if on campus, can be contacted by radio through the Information Center (ext.
+The deputies serve as school resource officers for RCC's Asheboro Campus as well as for the Archdale Center, ESTC and any facility in Randolph County where any Randolph Community College course of any type (Curriculum or Continuing Education) is held.
+The security officers work a flexible 40 hours per week schedule.
+They can be contacted by radio through the Information Center (ext.
 200).
+The Archdale Center has an SRO working a rotating schedule in the evenings Monday through Thursday.